Rajpratik71/Mininet-wiki/Documentation-Plan.md

 ### Mininet Documentation Plan/Projects

-What should be done to improve the documentation and make it easier for people use, develop for, and contribute to Mininet.
+What should be done to improve the documentation and make it easier for people use, develop for, and contribute to Mininet?

 ### Mininet 2.0.0 Documentation